typelift/Abstract/README.md

 ```

 To use the structures in this library, add `"Abstract"` to your target's dependencies.
 To additionally test algebraic laws with the framework, add `"Abstract"` as a dependency to the relevant `testTarget`s.

+### Carthage
+`Abstract` is compatible with [Carthage](https://github.com/Carthage/Carthage): please refer to Carthage documentation for how to add `Abstract` as a dependency of your project.

 ------